 The image is realised with white panels bolted onto black balcony slabs.
 The panels (up to 6m long and 2m high) are an innovative engineered surfboard-like composite 140mm thick: PET foam core with E-plate (fibre mesh) and vinyl-ester external wrapping.
 They stand out against the black building.

-The face curves from the southern to the eastern façade so it looks clearest if you directly face the corner that points along Swanston Street.
+The face curves from the southern to the eastern façade, appearing clearest when viewed directly from the corner aligned with Swanston Street.

-The tower’s ideal viewpoint is the Shrine of Remembrance, which marks the southern end of the Swanston Street axis.
-From the Shrine (2.8 km away) you can see the face clearly.
-As you move closer the face fades from view and increasingly you see the effect of curved, carved balconies.
+The tower’s ideal vantage point is the Shrine of Remembrance, which anchors the southern end of the Swanston Street axis.
+From the Shrine, 2.8 km away, the face is distinctly visible.
+As you move closer, the image gradually fades, revealing the dynamic effect of the curved, sculpted balconies.

-The northern and western façades are an interpretation of a topographic map.
-They also look a little like a heat map.
-The same colours feature in the lobbies and in the eight different interior colour pallettes for the apartments.
+The northern and western façades reinterpret a topographic map, with a visual effect that also resembles a heat map.
+These colours are carried through to the lobbies and the eight distinct interior colour palettes for the apartments.

-The map extends to the podium carpark at the south-western corner of the tower.
-Its façade has a grid of portholes, as if circles were architecturally subtracted from it.
-Selected holes are filled with fibreglass discs to spell “Wurundjeri I am who I am” in braille, (right).
+The map extends to the podium car park at the tower’s south-western corner, where the façade features a grid of portholes—creating the effect of circles being architecturally subtracted.
+Some of these openings are filled with fibreglass discs that spell out “Wurundjeri I am who I am” in Braille.

 “Something like this has been a long time waiting, and I think it’s wonderful.
 My great grandfather would be so proud.”